 Overwintering: In Xinjiang only one site has been recorded as an overwintering spot for the Great Bustard: Qapqal County, of Ili Kazakh Autonomous Prefecture.
-However, no bustards were located during the last two winter field surveys, so we believe that the great bustard no longer overwinters in this area.
+However, no bustards were located during the last two winter field surveys, so we believe that the Great Bustard no longer overwinters in this area.

-4.1.9 - Population summary (Western Great Bustard)
+4.1.9 - Population summary: Western Great Bustard

-Accounts from the 19th and early 20th centuries describe Great Bustards as "numerous" and "abundant" across their Central Asian breeding grounds (Kessler & Smith 2014).
+Accounts from the 19th and early 20th centuries describe

+Great Bustards as "numerous" and "abundant" across their Central Asian breeding grounds (Kessler & Smith 2014).
 Taking both summer and winter counts into consideration, as well as weaknesses in survey coverage and the potential pitfalls of summing non-synchronized survey results, our population estimate for the Western Great Bustard in Asia is approximately 500-1000 individuals.
 There has been some cautious optimism registered in scientific literature regarding a rebound in the number of Western Great Bustards after the collapse of the Soviet Union.
 However, increases in breeding numbers are recorded in only 2 of 17 reporting regions, both in the south of Kazakhstan, while decreases are reported in 11 (Table 4-1).
 Similarly, increases in numbers of overwintering birds are reported only at 2 of 9 sites, and decreases are reported at 6 (Table 4-3).

-In 1972, 2800 Great Bustards were estimated in this region, exclusive of the Islamic Republic of Iran (Isakov, 1972).
-Near the turn of the 21st century, the previous Action Plan for Great Bustards in Asia estimated 2100 to 3500 Great Bustards in Central Asia (Chan & Goroshko 1998).
-Unfortunately, a direct comparison of our estimate to this value is not informative, as data on the Western Great Bustard in the 1998 Action Plan were limited to Kazakhstan, and this document contained an overestimate of the number of Great Bustards in Xinjiang (refer to census results from 1994 in comparison to their presentation in Gao et al., 2008).
+In 1972, 2800 Great Bustards were estimated in this region, not including the Islamic Republic of Iran (Isakov 1972).
+Near the turn of the 21st century, the previous Action Plan for Great Bustards in Asia estimated 2100 to 3500 individuals in Central Asia (Chan & Goroshko 1998).
+Unfortunately, a direct comparison of our estimate to this value is not informative, as data on the Western Great Bustard in the 1998 Action Plan were limited to Kazakhstan, and this document contained an overestimate of the number of Great Bustards in Xinjiang (refer to Gao et al. 2008 for a clear account of the survey results from 1994).